samjohnparr/ASEAN_SVM_Classification/README.md

 # ASEAN_SVM_Classification
-This repository contains R scripts for classifying each ASEAN members based on electricity consumption using Support Vector Machine
+This repository contains R scripts for classification of ASEAN members based on electricity consumption using Support Vector Machine.